hrafnskogr/bitf/README.md

     u64
     u128

+There are 3 optional parameters:
-And order can be 'lsb' or 'msb'
+Order:  can be 'lsb' or 'msb'
+Visibility: 'no_pub'
+Pretty Print: 'pp'

 ```
 #### Size
 The `size` parameter will constrain the total size of the bitfield.